python-websockets/websockets/docs/index.rst

 Tutorials
 ---------

-If you're new to ``websockets``, this is the place to start.
+If you're new to websockets, this is the place to start.

 .. toctree::
    :maxdepth: 2

-   intro
-   faq
+   intro/index

 How-to guides
 -------------

-These guides will help you build and deploy a ``websockets`` application.
+These guides will help you build and deploy a websockets application.

 .. toctree::
    :maxdepth: 2

-   cheatsheet
-   deployment
-   extensions
-   howto/django
-   howto/heroku
+   howto/index

 Reference
 ---------